sukykaur/AzureNIST800-171/DWOverview.md

 # Azure Security and Compliance Blueprint: Data Warehouse for NIST SP 800-171

 ## Overview
-The [NIST Special Publication 800-171](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-171.pdf) provides guidelines for the protection of controlled unclassified information (CUI) in nonfederal information systems and organizations.
-NIST SP 800-171 establishes 14 families of security requirements for protecting the confidentiality of Controlled Unclassified Information (CUI) in nonfederal information systems and organizations.
+The [NIST Special Publication 800-171](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-171.pdf) provides guidelines for protecting the controlled unclassified information (CUI) that resides in nonfederal information systems and organizations.
+NIST SP 800-171 establishes 14 families of security requirements for protecting the confidentiality of CUI.

-This Azure Security and Compliance Blueprint provides guidance to deploy a data warehouse architecture in Azure that helps implement a subset of NIST SP 800-171 controls.
+This Azure Security and Compliance Blueprint provides guidance to help customers deploy a data warehouse architecture in Azure that implements a subset of NIST SP 800-171 controls.
 This solution demonstrates ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own data warehouse solutions in Azure.

-This reference architecture, associated implementation guide, and threat model are intended to serve as a foundation for customers to adapt to their specific requirements and should not be used as-is in a production environment.
+This reference architecture, associated implementation guide, and threat model are intended to serve as a foundation for customers to adapt to their specific requirements and shouldn't be used as-is in a production environment.
 Deploying this architecture without modification is insufficient to completely meet the requirements of NIST SP 800-171.
 Note the following:
 - The architecture provides a baseline to help customers deploy workloads to Azure in compliance with NIST SP 800-171.
 - Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components
-This solution provides a reference architecture which implements a high-performance and secure cloud data warehouse.
-There are two separate data tiers in this architecture: one where data is imported, stored, and staged within a clustered SQL environment, and another for the Azure SQL Data Warehouse where the data is loaded using an ETL tool (e.g. [PolyBase](https://docs.microsoft.com/azure/sql-data-warehouse/load-data-from-azure-blob-storage-using-polybase) T-SQL queries) for processing.
+This solution provides a reference architecture that implements a high-performance and secure cloud data warehouse.
+There are two separate data tiers in this architecture: one where data is imported, stored, and staged within a clustered SQL environment, and another for the Azure SQL Data Warehouse where the data is loaded using an extract-transform-load tool (e.g. [PolyBase](https://docs.microsoft.com/azure/sql-data-warehouse/load-data-from-azure-blob-storage-using-polybase) T-SQL queries) for processing.
 Once data is stored in Azure SQL Data Warehouse, analytics can run at a massive scale.

 Azure offers a variety of reporting and analytics services for the customer.
-This solution includes SQL Server Reporting Services (SSRS) for quick creation of reports from the Azure SQL Data Warehouse.
+This solution includes SQL Server Reporting Services for quick creation of reports from the Azure SQL Data Warehouse.
 All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
 As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.

-Data in the Azure SQL Data Warehouse is stored in relational tables with columnar storage, a format that significantly reduces the data storage costs while improving query performance.
+Azure SQL Data Warehouse stores data in relational tables with columnar storage, a format that significantly reduces the data storage costs while improving query performance.
 Depending on usage requirements, Azure SQL Data Warehouse compute resources can be scaled up or down or shut off completely if there are no active processes requiring compute resources.

 SQL Load Balancer manages SQL traffic, ensuring high performance.
-All virtual machines (VMs) in this reference architecture deploy in an availability set with SQL Server instances configured in an AlwaysOn availability group for high-availability and disaster-recovery capabilities.
+All virtual machines in this reference architecture deploy in an availability set with SQL Server instances configured in an AlwaysOn availability group for high-availability and disaster-recovery capabilities.

-This data warehouse reference architecture also includes an Active Directory (AD) tier for management of resources within the architecture.
-The AD subnet enables easy adoption under a larger AD forest structure, allowing for continuous operation of the environment even when access to the larger forest is unavailable.
-All VMs are domain-joined to the AD tier and use AD group policies to enforce security and compliance configurations at the operating system level.
+This data warehouse reference architecture also includes an Active Directory tier for management of resources within the architecture.
+The Active Directory subnet enables easy adoption under a larger Active Directory forest structure, allowing for continuous operation of the environment even when access to the larger forest is unavailable.
+All virtual machines are domain-joined to the Active Directory tier and use Active Directory group policies to enforce security and compliance configurations at the operating system level.

-A VM serves as a management bastion host, providing a secure connection for administrators to access deployed resources.
+A virtual machine serves as a management bastion host, providing a secure connection for administrators to access deployed resources.
 The data loads into the staging area through this management bastion host. **Azure recommends configuring a VPN or Azure ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![alt text](https://github.com/sukykaur/AzureNIST800-171/blob/master/Azure%20Security%20and%20Compliance%20Blueprint%20-%20NIST%20SP%20800-171%20Data%20Warehouse%20Reference%20Architecture.png?raw=true)

 This solution uses the following Azure services.
-Details of the deployment architecture are in the [Deployment Architecture](#deployment-architecture) section.
+Details of the deployment architecture are in the [deployment architecture](#deployment-architecture) section.

 -	Azure Virtual Machines
     - (1) bastion host